 The Activities Committee organizes at least one activity per month, during the whole academic year.
-These activities include lectures, excursions, debate evenings, law firm visits, workshops and movie nights, which are all related to international and European law in some way.
+These activities include excursions, debate sessions, law firm visits, workshops and movie nights, which are all related to international and European law in some way.

-Additional, the Activities Committee has the privilege to organize two study trips each year, which will take place in November and May.
-The first one is a short trip of three days focusing on European law and the second trip lasts a week, emphasizing aspects of international law.
-The committee looks for destinations where we can offer students a sight of the more practical level of the law profession and will put together an interesting and challenging program for the trips, including visits to embassies, non-governmental and governmental organizations, such as various institutions of the United Nations, European Union, the Council of Europe, foreign law firms and universities.
-This year's European study trip went to Strasbourg, and our international study trip has destination Bangkok!
+Additionally, the Activities Committee has the privilege to organize two study trips each year, which will take place in November and May.
+The first one is a short trip of three days focusing on European law and the second trip lasts at least a week and will take place outside of Europe, emphasizing aspects of international law.
+The committee looks for destinations where we enable students to engage in international and European law on a practical level, and will put together an interesting and challenging program for the trips, including visits to embassies, non-governmental and governmental organizations, such as various institutions of the United Nations, European Union, the Council of Europe, foreign law firms and universities.
+Past destinations include Rome, Madrid, Vienna, Geneva, Paris, Brussels New-York and Moscow.

-This year we also have a new goal for this committee: organizing small courses for Legal English and International English, in order to give students the opportunity to become acquainted with the professional language in an intensive yet informal way.
+In addition, the activities committee will organize small courses of legal English and international English, in order to give students the opportunity to become acquainted with the professional language in an intensive yet informal way.

 The three days were richly filled.
 On the first day we gathered in the early morning at Jaarbeursplein in Utrecht.
 On time, about 6:10 am everyone was present and we could head for Strasbourg.
 The journey proceeded smoothly and in the late afternoon we arrived at the hotel.
 When everyone had brought their bags to their room we went to the city centre for a first impression.
 The centre was in Christmas sphere: there was a Christmas market and there were lights and decorations, everywhere.
 We had some free time to walk around.
 In a nice attempt to stay was warm, we enjoyed a nip of glue wine and hot chocolate.
 About an hour later we started the city tour.
 We were introduced to the centre its different areas.
 We were not acquainted with the city, so unfortunately our tour ended in wandering around for a while.
 As the weather became worse, we decided that finishing the tour was no option.
 A warm meal in a nearby Italian restaurant was welcome since it had been a long day.